berty/www.berty.tech/bertytech/content/newsletter/news-48/index.md

 ### Reddit

 We were quoted in Reddit (see above).
 Several people discovered Berty and made interesting remarks about Berty.
-We took the opportunity to make an issue gathering all the comments about the repo /community.
+We took the opportunity to make an issue gathering all the comments in the repo /community.
 We say it every time: thank you for your feedback and advice.
 We're takers!

 👉 https://github.com/berty/community/issues/108